ArnauAndrews/Data-Analytics-Projects-Ubiqum/Customer Demographics Analysis/README.md

   - East: 22.50%
   - West: 32.52%

-## 2.2 Bivariate Analysis
+## 3. Bivariate Analysis

-### 2.2.1 Pearson Correlation Matrix between Numerical variables
+### Pearson Correlation Matrix between Numerical variables

 - Age and Amount: -0.28
 - Age and Items: 0.00066
 - Amount and Items: 0.00068

-### 2.2.2 Point Biserial Correlation Matrix between Numerical and Dichotomous variables
+### Point Biserial Correlation Matrix between Numerical and Dichotomous variables

 - Age and Status_ID: -0.17818
 - Items and Status_ID: -0.003897
 - Amount and Status_ID: -0.085573

-### 2.2.3 Phi Correlation Matrix between Dichotomous and Dichotomous variables
+### Phi Correlation Matrix between Dichotomous and Dichotomous variables

 - Correlation between Status_ID and Region:
   - Status_ID and Region_East: 0.186779
   - Status_ID and Region_North: 0.707082
   - Status_ID and Region_South: 0.787557
   - Status_ID and Region_West: 0.000000

-### 2.2.4 Mean Amount per Region

-- Region West: $1283.94
-- Region East: $917.97
-- Region North: $745.00
-- Region South: $252.10
+## 4. Predicting Customer Behavior

-### 2.3 Do any other factors predict if a customer will buy online or in our stores?
+### Do any other factors predict if a customer will buy online or in our stores?

 - The number of items purchased does not significantly predict the amount spent.
 - Other factors like amount spent, age, and region have more predictive power.

-### 2.4 Do customers in different regions spend more per transaction?
+### Do customers in different regions spend more per transaction?

 - West: Highest mean amount per person ($1283.94)
 - East: Second-highest mean amount per person ($917.97)
 - North: Third-highest mean amount per person ($745.00)
 - South: Lowest mean amount per person ($252.10)

-### 2.5 Are there differences in the age of customers between regions?
+### Are there differences in the age of customers between regions?

 - South: Wide age range, evenly distributed
 - West: Majority of customers aged 18 to 60, few customers above 60
 - East: Majority of customers aged 18 to 65, few customers above 65
 - North: Majority of customers aged 18 to 60, few customers above 60

-### 2.6.
-If so, can we predict the age of a customer in a region based on other demographic data?

-- There are clear differences in age based on status (online/on-site) and amount spent.
-- Age can be predicted based on other demographic data such as status and amount spent.

-### 3. Feature Selection
+### 5 Feature Selection
 There is no significant correlation between the number of items purchased and either the age or the amount spent.
 The correlation coefficients between "Items" and "Age" and between "Items" and "Amount" are close to zero.
 Therefore, the variable "Items" will not be included in the modeling stage as it does not provide additional insight into customer behavior.
 There is a negative correlation of -0.28 between the age of the customer and the amount spent.
 This means that as the age increases, the amount spent tends to decrease.

-### 4. Are there differences in the age of customers between regions?
-If so, can we predict the age of a customer in a region based on other demographic data?
-### 4.1 Modeling Age Prediction

-The first model trained to predict the age of customers using other demographic data achieved an accuracy of 0.40 However, the precision and recall for the "Mid" and "Young" age groups were low, indicating that the model struggled to accurately classify customers into these categories.
-The model's overall performance was not satisfactory.

-Therefore, predicting the age of a customer in a region based on other demographic data does not appear to be feasible due to significant overlapping within the age categories when considering factors such as region, amount spent, and transaction status.
-The model was unable to make clear distinctions between age groups.

-### 5. Is there any correlation between age of a customer and if the transaction was made online or in the store?
-Do any other factors predict if a customer will buy online or in our stores?
-Based on the analysis, there is a weak negative correlation (-0.17818) between the age of a customer and whether the transaction was made online or in-store.
-This suggests that as the age increases, the likelihood of making an online transaction decreases slightly.
-However, it is important to note that other factors may have a stronger influence on whether a customer chooses to buy online or in-store, as indicated by the model's performance in predicting region based on demographic data.
-Further investigation and modeling would be necessary to identify the key factors predicting customer buying behavior online or in-store.

-### 6. Modelling
+## 6 Modeling

-### 6.1.Age Model
+### Age Model

 - Predicting age groups based on demographic data (Region, Amount, and Status) is challenging.
 - The second model shows some improvement compared to the first model but still struggles to accurately predict age_bin categories.